 Institute for Research in Electronics & Applied Physics

-Prof. Yanne Chembo joined the Department of Electrical and Computer Engineering in January 2019, with a joint appointment in the Institute for Research in Electronics and Applied Physics (IREAP).
+Professor Yanne Chembo joined the Department of Electrical and Computer Engineering in January 2019, with a joint appointment in the Institute for Research in Electronics and Applied Physics (IREAP).
 Prior to joining the UMD Faculty, he was a Research Director at the French National Center for Scientific Research (CNRS).
 There, he led a research group focused on the exploration of nonlinear, quantum and stochastic phenomena in optoelectronics, microwave photonics, and laser physics.

 In 2006, Chembo received a PhD degree in photonics from the University of the Balearic Islands (Palma de Mallorca, Spain), and independently, a PhD degree in nonlinear dynamics from the University of Yaounde I (Cameroon).

 In 2007 and 2008, he was a postdoctoral fellow with the FEMTO-ST Institute in Besançon, France.
 In 2009, he was a NASA Postdoctoral Program (NPP) Fellow at the Quantum Science and Technology Group of the Jet Propulsion Laboratory, Caltech (Pasadena, California, USA).
-From 2010 to 2016, he was worked for CNRS (Centre National de la Recherche Scientifique) in France, with affiliation to the FEMTO-ST Institute where he founded and led the Microwave Photonics Group for Aerospace and Communication Engineering.
+From 2010 to 2016, he worked for CNRS (Centre National de la Recherche Scientifique) in France, with affiliation to the FEMTO-ST Institute where he founded and led the Microwave Photonics Group for Aerospace and Communication Engineering.
 In 2017, he joined the Georgia Tech-CNRS International Joint Laboratory in Atlanta, Georgia, USA.
 He has co-authored more than 150 articles in refereed international journals and international conference proceedings.